There are a number of organisations in Australia that are working on the refugee issue. What differentiates us from the others?

 In line with this, RAC is a collaborative organisation that works side-by-side with a number of groups to achieve common goals.
 For instance, we often have speakers from other organisations come speak at our forums: in the past year, we’ve had everyone from a representative of the Tamil refugee council, to professionals from Amnesty International.
 We also work with other groups interested in mass-mobilisation; one of the main things we’ve been focusing on recently is joint work with Justice for Refugees, a network of Temporary Protection Visa holders organising and fighting for permanent protection rights.

-If you’re interested in learning more about RAC’s approach to activism, get in touch or come to one of our regular meetings – 6PM fortnightly on Monday nights at the Teachers Federation building in Sydney.
+If you’re interested in learning more about RAC’s approach to activism, get in touch or come to one of our regular meetings – 6PM every Monday night at the Teacher’s Federation building in Sydney.